Master in Infographics and Data Visualisation

 - A universal language of communication: Otl Aicher’s pictograms

 - History’s most influential infographics and data visualisations, from Napoleon’s march by Charles Minard to the London Underground map of Harry Beck

-Module II: Fundamentals of infographics and data visualisation
+Module 2 - Fundamentals of infographics and data visualisation

 - Theory of visual perception and cognition